o3de/o3de.org/content/docs/user-guide/engine/memory/allocators.md

 + **`LegacyAllocator`** - Handles legacy memory allocations.
 For more information, see [Legacy Memory Management](#memory-allocators-legacy-memory-management).
 + **`PoolAllocator`** - Performs extremely fast small object memory allocations. `PoolAllocator` can allocate sizes in a range specified by `m_minAllocationSize` to `m_maxPoolSize`.
 **Note**
 `PoolAllocator` is not thread safe.
-If you need a thread\-safe version, use `ThreadPoolAllocator,` or inherit from `ThreadPoolBase` and then write custom code to handle the synchronization.
+If you need a thread-safe version, use `ThreadPoolAllocator,` or inherit from `ThreadPoolBase` and then write custom code to handle the synchronization.
 + **`ThreadPoolAllocator`** - Thread safe pool allocator.
 If you want to create your own thread pool heap, inherit from `ThreadPoolBase`, as O3DE requires a unique static variable for the allocator type.

 ## Applying Allocators to Your Classes